 The eclipse will begin over the Pacific Ocean at 17:03 UTC, which corresponds to 9:03 AM local time in Adamstown, Pitcairn.
 It will continue along its path until 21:44 UTC (19:44 local time in Buenos Aires), when the shadow of the moon leaves Libres de Sud, Argentina, just 20 miles west of the South Atlantic coast.

-A total solar eclipse has an indescribable effect on observers.
-Most experienced astronomers would concede that a total solar eclipse is the most powerful, gorgeous, and even life-altering of all celestial phenomena.
+A total solar eclipse often has an indescribable effect on observers, and even the most experienced astronomers would concede that a total solar eclipse is the most powerful, gorgeous, and even life-altering of all celestial phenomena.